firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-the-sql-workspace.md

 ![](../assets/images/workspace_statistics.png)

 When running a query, Firebolt provides several statistics to help you understand and monitor the performance.
-These statistics can be viewed in the SQL workspace, just above the query results table.
+These statistics can be viewed in the SQL editor, just above the query results table.
 From left to right, these icons represent the following:

 | Icon | Name  | Description |
 | :--- | :---- | :---------- |